machine-gun-dg/faqtest/README.md

 ### Do you support multithreading?
 if by multithreading we mean if we can start parallel processes then the answer is yes

+### + Does target architecture follow Microservice Architecture?
+The NIB architecture is **cloud-native** and imposes no limitations on developing microservices.
+Migration is preferably conducted as a 1:1 iso-functional transformation.
+Transitioning to microservices is typically addressed as part of the second phase of the modernization journey.

+### + Are there any Vendor specific libraries/SDK that will need to be part of code?
+What will be the maintenance or upgrade path for it?
+The NIB proposal is highly flexible and can be provided in various formats, including a no vendor lock-in option that includes full access to the NIB framework source code.
+Subscription models are also available, along with permanent licenses that include maintenance and support.

+### + What are the integration endpoints supported, i.e. APIs / messaging?
+NIB can implement interfaces of any kinds.
+NIB comes with a number of already defined interfaces for MQ for examples and others.
+Ad hoc - specific integrations can be devolepd as needed

+### + What is the Data Format (JSON / XML…) for APIs?
+JSON

+### + What are the alternatives of powershell scripts against for the JCL conversion for .NET target?
+Groovy can be provided even for .NET

+### + While migrating BMS to Angular can you change the layout automatically?
+Yes, NIB can automate certain layout changes within specific limits.
+For instance, applying logos, font styles, colors, and footers can be easily automated.
+However, consolidating multiple maps and altering map layouts are more complex tasks that require dedicated analysis and migration services.

+### + Does NIB offer support for Web Services?
+Generally, yes; however, for programs to be exposed as Web Services, the original COBOL logic must be specifically coded to support this functionality.
+If not, transforming existing CICS programs that utilize BMS maps into Web Service logic may require dedicated reengineering steps.

+### How do you handle state management in the containerized environment?
+State management for DB2/IMS DB is handled by the target database.
+For the files the state management is guaranteed by the target  shared file system (i.e. AWS EFS, FSx o EBS)

+### How do you manage database connections and transactions in a Docker / Kubernetes environment?
+Exactly like any other Java/.NET application:
+####Java:
+<br>- JDBC: We will utilize JDBC to connect to the database and execute SQL queries.
+<br>- JTA: For distributed transactions, we will use JTA to coordinate transactions across multiple data sources, ensuring data consistency.
+####.NET:
+<br>- ADO.NET: to connect to the target DB and execute SQL queries
+<br>- TransactionScope: for distributed transactions we use TransactionScope class part of .NET or, if available, the  TransactionScope class provided by the target DB

+### In case of Kubernetes do we need a shared volume in Kubernetes?
+If the customer requires to share files across the batch nodes, all the nodes must be connected to the same storage.
+If it's a shared k8s volume or any other solution (i.e. plain old NFS) it is fine.
+Of course, performance must be considered when designing the architecture.

+### In Kubernetes, there is a concept of a Job, which is designed for 'fire-and-forget' tasks, meaning it runs a specific workload to completion and then terminates.
+On the other hand, Kubernetes Services are typically used to expose and manage long-running workloads, such as applications or APIs, that need to be continuously available and accessible.
+If we decide to deploy our application or workload in Kubernetes, shall we use Kubernetes Jobs or Kubernetes Services?
+Services